 Guaranteed abortions in the public health system

-The new law guarantees that abortion will be available in the public health sector if it is needed in an emergency and also places special emphasis on the proximity of women’s homes to health centres, so that they won’t have to travel far to get one.
+The new law guarantees that abortion will be available in the public health sector and places special emphasis on the fact that women shouldn't have to travel far to get one.

 Many times women end up in private clinics because the public hospitals refuse them.
 In addition, women will be able to choose between surgical and pharmacological abortion, both of which must be available in all centres.